evidhai/docs-evidhai-com/pages/AWS Certified AI Practitioner (AIF-C01).md

 		  enhancing their capabilities through prompts.
 		- Effective prompt engineering is crucial for maximizing the value extracted from generative AI systems.
 		- The field is emerging, requiring experimentation, creativity, and patience, with significant rewards for those who master it.
+	- collapsed:: true

-	- Prompt Anatomy
+	  Prompt Anatomy
 		- Objective:

 		  Goal of the prompt. eg: Summarize the document
 		- **Context**: Additional information provided to help generate the desired response, though not always required.
 		- **Markers**: Used to indicate specific sections of the prompt, aiding the model in understanding its structure.
 	- Prompt creation process

-	  Two main factors:
+		- Two main factors:
 			- Objective. - Clearly define it
 			- Verification process - same as verifying the code is that achieves the objective

-		  Choose the right model for your use case
+		- Choose the right model for your use case

-		  Prompt experiments
+		- Prompt experiments

-		  Experiment with prompt by varying parameters like temperature to understand the response
+		- Experiment with prompt by varying parameters like temperature to understand the response

-		  Prompt Analysis
+		- Prompt Analysis

 		  Try to generate same results with different prompts and see how the prompt influences the response